bonkbeats/Smart-Trip-Planner/README.md

 To build a release APK:
 flutter build apk --release

+🔍 Step 1: Query Understanding & Retrieval (Pinecone)
+User enters a travel query (e.g., "plan a 3-day trip to Manali").
+The query is converted into a vector embedding.
+That vector is sent to Pinecone to check if a similar query was answered earlier:
+If similarity ≥ 0.95 → Return saved itinerary directly (cached result).
+If similarity between 0.90–0.95 → Use as context to generate better response.
+Else → Go to Gemini for fresh response.

+🤖 Step 2: Response Generation (Gemini API)
+If no matching result is found in Pinecone:
+The query (and optionally a similar context) is sent to the Gemini AI model.
+Gemini returns a structured JSON itinerary.
+This response is parsed, displayed in chat UI, and stored for reuse.

+📦 Step 3: Save for Future Reuse (Pinecone + Isar)
+The final prompt-response pair is:
+Saved in Pinecone with its embedding for future similarity matches.
+Saved locally using Isar for offline access and chat history.

 Create a `.env` file in the project root and add the following keys:

 ```env